Please review the sections below for more information about the Full-Time MBA program's policies.

 Academic Performance Standards

-A FTMBA student with an NP in a required course or whose combined No Pass (NP) and Low Pass (LP) credits are 15 or more is not considered to be in good academic standing and cannot graduate.
-To restore good academic standing, a student must repeat core courses with an NP and achieve a passing grade.
-Non-required courses can also be repeated after an NP or LP to improve the grade and restore good academic standing.
+An FTMBA student with a grade of No Pass (NP) in a required course or whose combined NP and Low Pass (LP) credits are 15 or more is not considered to be in good academic standing and cannot graduate.
+To restore good academic standing, a student with NP grades in required courses must repeat those courses and achieve passing grades.
+For students with 15 or more combined NP and LP credits (as long as the NP grades were not in required courses), non-required courses can be repeated after NP or LP grades are received to improve those grades above an LP and restore good academic standing once the student's total of NP and LP credits is less than 15.

 The Graduate Program Office evaluates the cumulative academic performance of each student at the end of each semester to determine continuation eligibility.
 All attempted and completed coursework is reviewed.
 When a student's cumulative performance meets one of the following conditions, their record is brought to the Academic Review Committee for review:

-1. An NP in any required course or
+- The student has an NP in any required course; or

-2. The combined NP and LP credits are 9 or more.
+- The student's combined NP and LP credits are 9 or more.

 The Academic Review Committee can place a student who meets either of the above conditions on academic probation.
-Academic probation typically imposes student-specific limits and requirements designed to help the student achieve good academic standing.
-Common examples include limits on the number of credits in which a student may enroll, requirements to retake a core course, or to meet with an academic advisor.
-Academic probation also serves as a notice to the student that they are either no longer in good academic standing or at risk of no longer being in good academic standing.
+Most often, academic probation is reserved for students not in good academic standing, and students who are still in good standing but who meet the above conditions are only notified of the school's concern regarding their performance.
+Academic probation typically imposes student-specific limits and requirements designed to help the student achieve or maintain good academic standing.
+Common examples include limits on the number of credits a student may enroll in, requirements to retake a core course, or requirements to meet with an academic advisor.
+Academic probation also serves as notice to the student that they are either no longer in good academic standing or at risk of losing it.
+Moreover, failure to meet the conditions of the academic probation can result in subsequent suspension or, in cases of more severe academic underperformance, dismissal from the program.

-Olin maintains the right to remove financial scholarships for students on academic probation or not in good academic standing, and the Academic Review Committee can dismiss from the program any student whose combined NP and LP credits are 21 or more.
+Olin reserves the right to revoke financial scholarships for students who are on academic probation or who are not in good academic standing.
+The Academic Review Committee can dismiss from the program any student whose combined NP and LP credits are 21 or more.

 Attendance Expectation